AdetayoMathew/HR-ANALYSIS-WITH-MYSQL-AND-POWERBI/README.md

 By conducting this analysis, we aim to gain insights into various HR metrics that can inform decision-making, identify areas of improvement, and promote a more inclusive and productive work environment.

-# Data sourcing : youtube
+# Data sourcing : Kaggle

+# Tools :
+Data Cleaning & Analysis - MySQL Workbench

+Data Visualization - PowerBI

 # SQL Transformation Script